ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Perfetto visualization
 -----------------------

+`Perfetto <https://perfetto.dev/>`_ is an open-source tracing tool that provides a detailed view of system performance.
+You can use Perfetto to visualize traces and performance counter data as explained in the following sections.

 Perfetto visualization for traces
 +++++++++++++++++++++++++++++++++++++++++++++

-Users can generate Perfetto trace files using the ``--output-format pftrace`` option.
-This allows users to visualize the traces in the Perfetto viewer.
-Perfetto is an open-source tracing tool that provides a detailed view of system performance.
-It allows you to visualize the collected traces in a user-friendly interface, making it easier to analyze and understand the performance characteristics of your application.
+Perfetto helps you to visualize the collected traces in Perfetto viewer, which is a user-friendly interface that makes it easier to analyze and understand the performance characteristics of your application.

 To generate a Perfetto trace file, use the ``--output-format pftrace`` option along with the desired tracing options.
 For example, to collect system traces and generate a Perfetto trace file, use:

 .. code-block:: bash